BunnyTheBean/spacewise/documentation/notes.md

 ## demo 4 todos:
-- fix bubbles in header on small screens
 - indicate end of pages, maybe with a line or sth
 - make side bubbles fixed
-- make flyout go over bubbles
 - show used search terms on search page
 - clear search bar on use
 - confirmation question when deleting a section
-- click to delete overlay on image upload on create page
+- "click to delete" overlay on image upload on create page
 - sort list results in reverse

 ## ideen von rebecca